-- 1. Describe the need for measures to ensure the safety of public housing residents (select all that apply) - High incidence of violent and/or drug-related crime in some or all of the PHA's developments - High incidence of violent and/or drug-related crime in the areas surrounding or adjacent to the PHA's developments
+- 1. Describe the need for measures to ensure the safety of public housing residents (select all that apply) - High incidence of violent and/or drug-related crime in some or all of the PHA's developments - High incidence of violent and/or drug-related crime in the areas surrounding or adjacent to the PHA's developments - Residents fearful for their safety and/or the safety of their children - Observed lower-level crime, vandalism and/or graffiti - People on waiting list unwilling to move into one or more developments due to perceived and/or actual levels of violent and/or drug-related crime - Other (describe below)

-Residents fearful for their safety and/or the safety of their children Observed lower-level crime, vandalism and/or graffiti People on waiting list unwilling to move into one or more developments due perceived and/or actual levels of violent and/or drug-related crime Other (describe below) e to What information or data did the PHA used to determine the need for PHA action to improve safety of residents (select all that apply). ns
+2. What information or data did the PHA used to determine the need for PHA actions to improve safety of residents (select all that apply).

-N 7

-Х Safety and security survey of residents
+- Safety and security survey of residents

-Analysis of crime statistics over time for crimes committed "in and around"

-public housing authority
+Analysis of crime statistics over time for crimes committed "in and around" public housing authority

-Analysis of cost trends over time for repair of vandalism and removal of
+- Analysis of cost trends over time for repair of vandalism and removal of graffiti

-graffiti

-\mathbf{v} 6

-Х Resident reports
+- Resident reports

-Х PHA employee reports
+- PHA employee reports

-Police reports
+- Police reports

-Demonstrable, quantifiable success with previous or ongoing anticrime/anti
+- Demonstrable, quantifiable success with previous or ongoing anticrime/anti drug programs

-drug programs

-Other (describe below)
+- Other (describe below)

-3. Which developments are most affected? (list below)
+- 3. Which developments are most affected?
+(List below)